Dummi26/mers/README.md

 Running this should spam your terminal with '...'.

-Now let's add a counter variable and read user input:
+Now let's add a counter variable, read user input and print the status message.

+    counter = 0
+    while {
+        input = read_line()
+        println("The counter is currently at {0}.
+Type + or - to change it.".format(counter))
+    }

+We can then use `eq(a b)` to check if the input is equal to + or -, and then decide to increase or decrease counter:

     counter = 0
     while {